kimadeline/simple-weather-bot/README.md

 Let's test the Python version of the Bot Framework SDK by building a simple bot that returns a short weather description whenever you enter a city.
 Additional steps include Azure deployment and Slack integration.

-📺 A video-version of the tutorial can be found at <TBD>
+📺 A video-version of this tutorial can be found on [YouTube](https://www.youtube.com/watch?v=__ian1SZm78&list=PLlrxD0HtieHhQHeS5fjSHcdMeDTBRpVrU&index=5).

 ## Development